 We have procedures in place if you want to make a complaint about the Assessment of Need or service statement.

-You can use these procedure if:
+You can use these procedures if:

 - the assessment was not started or completed within the given time-frames